Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: The spatially extended adaptive Wilson-Cowan model

 \subsection{Wavenumbers}

-If a fixed point is identified as Turing- or Hopf-unstable, we compute the smallest wavenumber $k_0>0$ at which one of the conditions listed in Table \ref{tab:bifurcations} is met.
+If a fixed point is identified as Turing- or Hopf-unstable, we compute the smallest wavenumber $k_0>0$ at which the conditions for one of the above-mentioned Turing instabilities are fulfilled.
 Examples are shown in Fig.\ \ref{fig:wavenumbers}, where $k_0$ is marked by the red circles.
 Additionally, we determine the wavenumber $k_{max}$ (see pink circles in Fig.\ \ref{fig:wavenumbers}) for which the corresponding unstable mode grows most rapidly, i.e.,\ for which the real part $\alpha_j(k)$ of the largest eigenvalue becomes maximal, $k_{max}=\argmax_k(\max_j\alpha_j(k))$.
-Wavenumbers were computed, because they determine the wavelengths of the spatio-temporal patterns that emerge in a fixed point that undergoes one of the aforementioned bifurcations (see \cite{Bressloff2012, CrossAndHohenberg, Curtu2004}).